Edwardmurithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod -R ugo+X . >>  script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+mkdir -m 751 my_dir >> a script that creates a directory called my_dir with permissions 751 in the working directory.